Campbellton, New Brunswick: Transportation

-The Campbellton station is served by Via-Rail's train "The Ocean" which travels the Montreal-Halifax route three times a week.
+The Campbellton station is served by Via Rail's train "The Ocean" which travels the Montreal-Halifax route three times a week.

 Major bus services include Maritime Bus in Campbellton, and Orléans Express across the river in Pointe-à-la-Croix.
-The Maritime Bus terminal is located at the Irving/Circle K gas station on Roseberry Street, near Sobeys, while the Orléans Express terminal is at the Lord Gaz Bar (Crevier), on Interprovincial Boulevard.

 There is also a summertime tour bus which makes its way downtown.
 Multiple taxi companies provide the city and outskirts with taxi service 24 hours a day.

 The J. C. Van Horne Bridge connects Campbellton to the province of Quebec.
 Route 11 provides a major highway connection to other major centres in the northern part of the province such as Bathurst and Miramichi, as well as providing a link to Moncton, and the Trans-Canada Highway.
 Travelling west, this highway becomes Route 17 at the Tide Head - Matapédia exit, which is the only highway which connects the North Shore to the northwestern part of the province.

-Campbellton is served by Charlo Airport, about 20 minutes away by car, which offers direct scheduled flights to Halifax and Wabush.
-The city is also located within just over an hour's drive of Bathurst Airport, which has daily Air Canada flights to Montreal.
+Campbellton is about 20 minutes away by car from Charlo Airport, which is not served by any scheduled commercial flights.
+The city is also located within just over an hour's drive of Bathurst Airport, which offers Air Canada flights to Montreal.